awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 **Note**
 You can directly view and manage your CodeCommit credentials in **My Security Credentials**\.
-For more information, see [View and Manage Your Credentials](setting-up.md#setting-up-view-credentials)\.
+For more information, see [View and manage your credentials](setting-up.md#setting-up-view-credentials)\.

 1. In the IAM console, in the navigation pane, choose **Users**, and from the list of users, choose your IAM user\.